Home Storegate CLI Storegate CLI (sgcli) User Guide

 2. Authentication

-Before you can use the CLI, you must log in to your Storegate account.
-This process uses OAuth2 and will open your web browser for authentication.
+Before using sgcli, log in to your Storegate account.
+This uses OAuth2 and will open your web browser.

 sgcli login